DeplanckeLab/BRB-seqTools/README.md

-CreateDGEMatrix Create the DGE Matrix (counts + UMI) from R2 aligned BAM and R1 fastq Trim            For trimming BRBseq construct in R2 fastq file or demultiplexed fastq files AnnotateBAM     For annotating the R2 BAM file using UMIs/Barcodes from the R1 fastq and/or GTF and/or Barcode files
+CreateDGEMatrix Create the DGE Matrix (counts + UMI) from R2 aligned BAM and R1 fastq Trim            For trimming BRBseq construct in R2 fastq file or demultiplexed fastq files AnnotateBAM     For annotating the R2 BAM file using UMIs/Barcodes from the R1 fastq and/or GTF and/or Barcode files ExtractReadCountMatrix  For generating a read count matrix from a STAR-aligned BAM file.
 ```

 ## Example of full pipeline (using STAR)